peter88213/scappex/docs/usage.md

 An optional global configuration file can be placed in the configuration directory in your user profile.
 It is applied to any project.
 Its entries override scappex's built-in constants.
 This is the path:
 `c:\Users\<user name>\.pywriter\scappex\config\scappex.ini`

-The **install.bat** installation script installs a sample configuration file containing scappex's default values.
+The setup script installs a sample configuration file containing scappex's default values.
 You can modify or delete it.

 ### Local project configuration